alejanglez/the_foodie_phantom/README.md

 # Project Name

-The Phantom Cook
+The Foodie Phantom

-# Description
+# Description - MVP

 Eat well close to your door.
+Second module project: mongodb, mongoose, express, node, npm, hbs

 User Stories
 404 - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault